-MKT 120 and ECO 251 or ECO 252
+MKT 120 and ECO 251 or ECO 252 or ECO 151

 This course is designed as a capstone course for Business Administration majors.
 Emphasis is placed on decision making in the areas of management, marketing, production, purchasing, and finance.
 Upon completion, students should be able to apply the techniques, processes, and vital professional skills needed in the work place.